 This recipe came about from my desire to use the fresh produce I had on hand.
 Namely, cherries.
 I decided to take my favorite raspberry muffin and sub out the raspberries for cherries.
 Then while I was at it, I thought of the Cherry Limeade Cupcakes that Katie made last weekend, and decided to morph the muffin just a little bit more by adding lime.

 Cherry Limeade Muffins

-Preheat oven to 400F.
-Line muffin pan with papers or spray with non-stick cooking spray.
+- Preheat the oven to 400F.
+Line a muffin pan with papers or spray with non-stick cooking spray.

 - In a large mixing bowl combine the flour, 3/4 cup sugar, baking powder, and salt.
 In another mixing bowl combine the buttermilk, oil, eggs, and zest of 1 lime.
 Beat well to combine.

 - Pour the wet mixture over the dry and add the cherries.
 Fold in with a rubber spatula just until combined.

 - Scoop the batter into muffin cups, dividing evenly.

 - In a small bowl combine the demerara sugar and zest of 1 lime.
 Sprinkle the unbaked muffin tops with this sugar-lime zest mixture.